 e262: Highs are good but lack sparkle though without a hint of sibilance.
 There is excellent bass quality and depth but quantity is clearly too much.
 A bit boomy during bass lines and a little bit slow and at times congested.
 Vocals are a bit too forward and the sound stage though wide but lacks a bit of depth

 2) Another Valentine – Bassmonkeys

-d9: Bass is deep but lacks albeit of quantity (a fit issue obviously).
+d9: Bass is deep but lacks a bit of quantity (a fit issue obviously).
 Mids are still superb.
-You can hear etherfox breathing in front of you!
+You can hear Etherfox breathing in front of you!
 Treble as usual is sparkly and ever so addictive and the sound stage is very realistic and huge.

 e262: Bass oh so yummy goes deep (20hz!) without being too boomy.
-It has enough weight and punch to make you believe you’re using full size headphones.
-Mids are thick and warm but doesn’t get lost during bass lines.
-Highs are clear and detailed but again lacks sparkle while the sound stage is wide and good.
+It has enough weight and punches to make you believe you’re using full-size headphones.
+Mids are thick and warm but don’t get lost during bass lines.
+Highs are clear and detailed but again lack sparkle while the sound stage is wide and good.

 3) Come away with me – Norah Jones

 d9: Mids shine here.
 It sounds so realistic I get shivers.
 Close your eyes and you feel like being beside her.
 Treble extends perfectly without a hint of graininess and sibilance.
 Bass is tight with the perfect quantity.
 Timbre is too excellent I might just sell my e-q5.
 Soundstage again is excellent.